MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/1-Lesson-Objects.md

 The reason that you cannot create a `Math` object is that the constructor in the `Math` class is `private`.
 When you create your own classes, you can prevent a user from creating an object belonging to you class by making the class's constructor `private`.
 By default, every class you create has a `public` constructor with a blank body.
 Every class has a constructor regardless of whether it is explicietly written in the body of the class.

+To refer to an object of class in a method body, you can use the `this` keyword.
+For example, in a GUI program, you can use `this.hide()` to refer to the GUI form.

 > Exercise 18-1
 >
 > Create a class called Person using the following information: